Phase-space representation of coherent states generated through SUSY QM for tilted anisotropic Dirac materials: The eigenvalue problem

 In this scenario, the effective potential becomes constant:

 Note that the suitable choice of the scalar potential $\phi(x)$ not only allows us to decouple the system of differential equations but also enables us to express information about the tilting of the cones as an energy level shift.
-This results in the creation of a band gap between the conduction and valence bands.
+This results in creating a bandgap between the conduction and valence bands.

-Moreover, in this way, the system of differential equations in \eqref{eq:7} decouples as follows:
+In such a manner, the system of differential equations in \eqref{eq:10} decouples and becomes two eigenvalue equations for the Hamiltonians $H^{\pm}$ with eigenvalue $\epsilon$, as follows: